cdata/promenade/README.md

  - Declare regions via a layout map
  - Region-based subview handling
  - Subview-, render- and attachment-sensitive event delegation
- - Declarable model events
+ - Declarable model events, and self events

 ### CollectionView

  - Automatically handles rendering and updating of collections
- - Configurable 'collectionContainer' layout region
+ - Configurable 'outlet' layout region to contain collection item views

 ### Model

  - Automatic submodel / subcollection creation and serialization
+ - Support for embedded references when paired with an Application

+## Collection

+ - Adapted to always return an interstitial model when looked up by ``id``
+ - Namespacing support for automatic handling of namespaced response data
+ - Create 'subset' collections which reflect a strongly-linked filtered subset of the parent

 ## Building

 Promenade's build and testing steps depend on `node`, `npm`, `bower` and `grunt`.

-In order to bootstrap your environment to build Promenade, please run:
+In order to bootstrap your environment to build Promenade and related documentation, please run:

 ```sh
 npm install